rencreations/atlas/docs/notes/development-log.md

 - 2025-10-19 — Decided the extra dependency is not justified yet.
 - 2025-10-20 — Agreed on the acceptance criteria for the upcoming change.
 - 2025-10-20 — Follow-up: add a metric before changing the default.
+- 2025-11-04 — Parked the refactor proposal; not worth the churn right now.